 On show, among the original furnishings, a sequence of installations on an architectural scale that play with the chromatic range, as Verdi used melody and harmony to compose his scores.
 "Synesthetic modulations that are reflected in each other, approaching and sometimes moving away without ever interrupting the exchange of references.

-"An immersive experience for visitors, of absolute pleasure" tells the curator Annalisa Rosso "An opportunity to spy - literally - into the world of the designer, composed of a prolific imagery of reworkings and evocations that come from very different geographic periods and places".
+"An immersive experience for visitors, of absolute pleasure" tells the curator Annalisa Rosso "An opportunity to spy - literally - into the world of the designer, made up of a prolific imagery of reworkings and evocations that come from eras and geographic places that are also very distant from each other".

 There is no shortage of starting points provided by Grand Hotel itself, enough to anticipate the key role of the large marble sculpture usually positioned in the entrance hall, a nineteenth-century allegory of the abolition of slavery in Brazil whose law was signed during a hotel stay of the Imperial heights Dom Pedro II of Braganza and Teresa Cristina of Bourbon.